Tag: Poulter

 Poulter – 2015 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, how much NHS England spent per head on mental health in each year since 2008.
+To ask the Secretary of State for Health, what the (a) total and (b) per capita expenditure on mental health was in England in each year since 2008.

 The table below shows actual expenditure by clinical commissioning groups (CCGs) on mental health in 2013/14 and 2014/15 and forecast spend in 2015/16.
 This does not include spending on mental health services directly commissioned by NHS England.